mapattacker/datascience/evaluation.rst

 Evaluation
 ==========

-Accuarcy is widely used for evalution, but others like, user satisfaction, increased in patient survival, etc., can be used too depending on circumstance.
+Accuarcy is widely used as a metric for evalution, but others like precision, recall, etc. are important for different use cases.

 Classification